Mobile exhibitions

 At the crossroads of art, history, and social dynamics, the traveling exhibition Banlieues chéries offers a sensitive immersion into the heart of the suburbs—unique territories too often perceived through reductive lenses.

-East- and South-East Asian Immigrations since 1860
+East and Southeast Asian Immigration since 1860

 This mobile exhibition looks back at the key moments and landmark events of a century and a half of East and Southeast Asian migration in France.